-2.40 2-10 Stakeholders need a mechanism to automatically determine when an Arrow Board report is no long Notes: This is to enable operators or systems to remove messages about lane closures from upstream DMS or traveler information dissemination systems.
+2-10 , no longer active.
+Notes: This is to enable operators or systems to remove messages about lane closures from upstream DMS or traveler information dissemination systems.
 Supports Need 1-6 and 3-10.
 Arrow Board will be determined to be no longer active given the following: Arrow Board sign in a down position.
 The calculated speed of the device is too fast for the device to be active as part of a mobile work zone.
 Arrow Board transmits a message indicating a blank display status.
 Receipt of a message from the device communication mechanism assembled as part of the shutdown, notifying that the device is turned off.
-In lieu of a "turned off" message, the system will assume the Arrow Board is no longer active after several "missed" messages.
-Optional: The system may generate an automatic message after several "missed" messages from the Arrow Board Reporting System for field staff to investigate a maintenance need (i.e., communication or power failure), or confirm that the device has been turned off and the event has ended.
-Optional: The device communication mechanism may remain on given the provision of a power source, and also provide location and battery status when the Arrow Board is inactive.
-2-11 Stakeh olders need Arrow Board messages to be archived to a query-based database to enable WorkZ Work Zone management staff access to specific details and statistics about lane closures.
+In lieu of a "turned off" message, the system will assume the Arrow Board is no longer active after several "missed" messages. messages from the Arrow Board Reporting System for field messages from the Arrow Board Reporting System for field staff to investigate a maintenance need (i.e., communication or power failure), or confirm that the Optional: The device communication mechanism may remain on given the provision of a power source, and also provide location and battery status when the Arrow Board is inactive.
+2-11 Stakeholders need Arrow Board messages to be archived to a query-based database to enable Work Zone management staff access to specific details and statistics about lane closures.
 Notes: This is related to enabling the data generated by the Arrow Board to be accessed and used by individuals responsible for work zone performance and planning for future work zones.
 2-12 Stakeholders need a mechanism to automatically add a timestamp for when Arrow Board messages are received.
-Notes: This is in addition to the timestamp created at the device in order to determine latency using archived data for post analysis.
+Notes: - This is in addition to the timestamp created at the device in order to determine latency using archived data for post analysis.

-Table A-4 describes the stakeholder needs for functions to be performed by the Arrow Boards.
+Table 4 describes the stakeholder needs for functions to be performed by the Arrow Boards.

-Table A-4: Stakeholder Needs Regarding Functionality at the Arrow Boards
+Table 4: Stakeholder Needs Regarding Functionality at the Arrow Boards